 Meet with Laura or Ed to talk about:

 - Career exploration

 To schedule an appointment with Laura or Ed, call (773) 325-7431 or reserve a time online in Handshake.
 If you are just getting started, or are interested in a resume review, please visit a peer career advisor.
 Weekly walk-in hours are available.

 Tips & Resources

-Explore Your Purpose: Explore your purpose starts with knowing yourself and recognizing your resources, skills and talents.
+Explore Your Purpose: Exploring your purpose starts with knowing yourself and recognizing your resources, skills and talents.

 Define Your Skills: LAS graduates have key transferable skills, which can sometimes be difficult to articulate on a resume or in an interview.
-To narrow these, look at page 5 of our Resume Packet and note the skills where you can provide concrete examples from class, volunteer work and other experiences both on and off campus.
+To narrow these, look at page 5 of our Resume Packet and note the skills where you can provide concrete examples from class or volunteer work, for example.
 Then, place asterisks next to the skills you enjoy most.
 These skills should be highlighted on your resume, used as job search terms and mentioned in interviews.